sunjay/sunjay.github.io/_drafts/maze-generator.md

 Working around all of these often requires backtracking and then generating other paths to go around whatever issue happens to come up.
 This is expensive and by generating additional paths, we often end up creating much of the rest of the maze before we even find a good solution.
-This is backwards from our original intention of generating the full solution path before generating the rest of the maze.
+These complications force us to deviate from our original intention of generating the full solution path before generating the rest of the maze.

 Using a 2D grid to model the maze makes doing things like backtracking, finding the length of your current path, etc. very expensive or overly complicated.

-## Second Approach
+## The Second Approach

-<div style='position:relative;padding-bottom:calc(100% / 1.46)'><iframe src='https://gfycat.com/ifr/IllustriousImaginativeAltiplanochinchillamouse' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative;padding-bottom:calc(100% / 1.46);margin-bottom:10px'><iframe src='https://gfycat.com/ifr/IllustriousImaginativeAltiplanochinchillamouse' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+The main insight leading into the second approach is a complete change in how the maze is represented.

-In the second approach the maze is modelled as a graph of connected points that happen to lie on a 2D grid.
-Nodes map to points on the 2D grid.
+In this approach, the maze is modelled as a graph of paths connecting points that happen to lie on a 2D grid.

+Each node maps to a point on the grid.

 Each connection (or edge) represents an open path that can be traversed.
 Nodes can only connect with other nodes that are adjacent to them on the grid.

 Any adjacent nodes without an edge between them are shown on the grid with a wall.

-This is a much more sophisticated knowledge representation because it models the connections and paths rather than the opaque points on the 2D grid itself.

 ![Second Approach to Maze Generation](/assets/posts/maze-generator-second-approach.jpg){: .center}
 Second Approach: Tree of Paths
 {: .text-center}

+This is a much more sophisticated knowledge representation because it models the connections and paths rather than relying on the opaque points on the 2D grid.

-This works if we restrict our graph to having no cycles.
+If we restrict our graph to having no cycles, this representation becomes quite convenient.
 A graph without any cycles is equivalent to a tree structure.
-In mazes, cycles are not necessarily a useful property because they have the potential to introduce unwanted shortcuts or other complications.
+In mazes, cycles are not the most useful property because they have the potential to introduce unwanted shortcuts or other complications.
 Having this restriction allows us to make useful assumptions about the structure of the maze.

 As shown in the GIF above, the end in this approach is not selected until the entire maze tree is generated.
+Every point on the grid is associated with a node in the tree.

-Selecting the solution can be done more robustly now since all the information about the entire maze is available for use.
+Selecting the solution can now be done more robustly because all the information about the entire maze is available for use.

 This second approach also has an added benefit for the person watching because the solution is not revealed to them at the beginning.

-By modelling a maze as a tree of paths with each node mapping to a point on a 2D grid, we can generate mazes and pick strong solutions that make solving them interesting.
+By modelling a maze as a tree of paths with each node mapping to a point on a 2D grid, we can generate good mazes and pick strong solutions that make solving the maze both interesting and satisfying.

-Make sure you check out the [live visualization][livesite] and [fork me on GitHub][sourcecode].
-[Issues][issues] are welcome if you find any bugs or have a great idea for an additional feature.
+Make sure you check out the [live visualization][livesite].
+Pull requests are welcome, so feel free to [fork me on GitHub][sourcecode].
+If you find any bugs or have a great idea for an additional feature, please let me know by opening an [issue][issues].

 [livesite]: http://sunjay.ca/maze-generator
 [sourcecode]: https://github.com/sunjay/maze-generator